4th-earth/site-fourth-earth/site-raw/content.md

 ## Setting

-4th Earth RAW is a game engine and does not require a specific setting.
-Further, you can use 4th Earth RAW in the setting of other games.
+4th Earth RAW is a game engine and does not require a specific Setting.
+Further, you can use 4th Earth RAW in the Setting of other games.

-- MUST be agreed to by *all* players (including the narrator).
+- MUST be agreed to by *all* players (including the Narrator, if applicable).
-- MUST be enough to give flavor and direction; could be a single sentence or tome.
+- MUST be enough to give flavor and direction; MAY be a single sentence or tome.
 - MUST describe where, when, what, and general theme.
-- MAY be developed by the players, a narrator, the outside world, or anything else.
+- MAY be developed by the Players, a Narrator, the outside world, or anything else.
 - MAY include a specific, short-term plot (adventures and one-shots).
 	- MAY be a generic, long-term campaign.
-MAY be a world open for exploration with not agenda beyond exploration.
+MAY be a world open for exploration with no agenda or conflict beyond that exploration.
 Or, a combination.

 Examples: